gipsi/gipsi.github.io/README.md

 Hello 💩

 Well that was easy!
 No not really.
+This is Markdown and copy paste is working fine.
+Not so in HTML Markup.

 Do I want an [emoji domain name?](https://blog.farrant.me/getting-an-emoji-domain-in-2015/)